Academic Standards & Grading

-- The student must not have been enrolled in university coursework as a degree-seeking student for five or more consecutive years.
-Hours earned for Continuing Education (CED) courses are excluded from this five year time-frame.
+- The student must not have been enrolled in college-level coursework as a degree-seeking student for five or more consecutive years.
+Hours earned for developmental, dual credit or continuing education courses are excluded from this five year time-frame.

-- After the above mentioned five year university absence, the student must have completed at least two consecutive semesters at MWSU, earned at least 18 credit hours in courses 100 level or above, and received an overall GPA of 3.0 or higher with no grade lower than a “C” in said hours.
-Notes: Overall GPA calculation will include grades earned during all semesters since most recent 5 year absence.
-A student may be disqualified from academic renewal eligibility if more than 15% “W” grades are recorded in the semesters since most recent 5 year absence.
+- After the above mentioned five year university absence, the student must have completed at least two consecutive semesters at MWSU, earned at least 18 credit hours in courses 100 level or above at MWSU, received no course grade lower than a "C", and earned an overall GPA of 3.0 or higher during all semesters since the most recent five year absence.
+Note: A student may be disqualified from academic renewal eligibility if more than 15% course withdrawals (“W” grades) are recorded in the semesters since the most recent five year absence.

 - All credit and grades earned prior to the selected point in time will be excluded from GPA calculations and credit hours earned.